 - Flexcrash – on developing flexible, hybrid manufacturing of crash-tolerant, green aluminium alloy structures.
 Objectives are to reduce weight, increase safety and optimise crash performance of current and future vehicles.

-A registration confirmation and meeting link will be provided few days before the event.
+A registration confirmation and meeting link was provided a few days before the event.

 If you have any questions or otherwise wish to contact the organisers, please email Francesca Cavezza – firstname.lastname@example.org.